-The final version will be signed off, with your approval, and then distributed to journalists under embargo.
+We will sign off the final version , with your approval, and then distribute it to journalists under embargo.
 During this time, you will need to ensure you are available to answer any journalist queries.
 You can get advice on this from our ‘Engaging with the media‘ toolkit.

 A few days later the embargo will lift, your article will be free to view on Taylor & Francis Online, and coverage of your article will appear in the news.